awsdocs/amazon-sagemaker-developer-guide/doc_source/API_AlgorithmSpecification.md

 Required: No

  **TrainingImage**   <a name="SageMaker-Type-AlgorithmSpecification-TrainingImage"></a>
 The registry path of the Docker image that contains the training algorithm\.
 For information about docker registry paths for built\-in algorithms, see [Algorithms Provided by Amazon SageMaker: Common Parameters](https://docs.aws.amazon.com/sagemaker/latest/dg/sagemaker-algo-docker-registry-paths.html)\.
+Amazon SageMaker supports both `registry/repository[:tag]` and `registry/repository[@digest]` image path formats\.
+For more information, see [Using Your Own Algorithms with Amazon SageMaker](https://docs.aws.amazon.com/sagemaker/latest/dg/your-algorithms.html)\.
 Type: String
 Length Constraints: Maximum length of 255\.
 Required: No